 You’ve probably heard that air travel is widely considered the safest mode of transportation.

-According to the latest air travel statistics, flying is far safer than other modes of transportation, including driving a car, taking the train, sailing a boat, and even walking.
+Believe it or not, according to the latest air travel statistics, flying is far safer than other methods of transport, including driving a car, taking the train, sailing a boat, and even walking.

-Part of the reason has to do with the fact that air travel is the most carefully regulated and monitored mode of transportation.
+This partly has to do with the fact that air travel is the most carefully regulated and monitored transport method.
 In fact, it has been ever since its inception.

-But whether you’re an airline CEO, maintenance worker, air travel safety statistics aficionado, or a traveler looking to ease your mind before your next flight, our list of numbers and stats about air travel is bound to provide sufficient, reliable, and accurate information.
+But whether you’re an airline CEO, maintenance worker, air travel safety statistics lover, or a traveler looking to ease your mind before your upcoming flight, our list of numbers and stats about air travel is bound to provide sufficient, reliable, and accurate information.

 Let’s dig right in.